 This works best at a workplace where the transfer of knowledge is purely technical and is measurable.
-The focus is on mentee’s development so that his goals align with the goals of the organization.
+The focus is on the mentee’s development so that his goals align with the goals of the organization.
 Mentor’s role is to ensure this alignment.

 Informal Mentoring: This is a gradual process that evolves over time.
 This could be between two people who randomly start exchanging ideas and thoughts.

 The transfer of knowledge and expertise happens as a part of informal communication.
-One of them assumes the role of the mentor and the other, that of mentee.
+One of them assumes the role of the mentor and the other, that of the mentee.

-The informal atmosphere leads to a more personal interaction and what the mentee learns could be much more than just technical, measurable knowledge.
+The informal atmosphere leads to more personal interaction and what the mentee learns could be much more than just technical, measurable knowledge.